Mighty Morphin Power Rangers: The Movie: Plot

 The Mighty Morphin Power Rangers participate with Bulk and Skull in a charity skydive for the Angel Grove observatory, in anticipation of Ryan's Comet which is scheduled to pass by in two days.
-Bulk and Skull miss the target landing zone and accidentally land at a construction site where a giant purple egg has been unearthed.
-Lord Zedd, Rita Repulsa, Goldar and Mordant arrive at the construction site and crack open the egg, releasing Ivan Ooze, a morphological being who ruled Earth 6,000 years ago before he was lured into a hyper-lock chamber and buried deep underground by Zordon and a group of young warriors.
-The Rangers find and confront him, but Ivan unleashes some ooze monsters on them.
-While the Rangers battle and successfully defeat them, the fight distracts them long enough to allow Ivan to escape and lay siege to the Command Center, incapacitating Zordon, and robbing the Rangers of their powers.
-As the Rangers return to the Command Center, they find it destroyed and Zordon, being outside his time warp, aging and dying.
+Bulk and Skull miss the target landing zone and land at a construction site where a giant purple egg has been unearthed.
+Zordon then summons the Rangers, and mentions Ivan Ooze, a morphological being who ruled Earth 6,000 years before.
+He was then lured into a hyper-lock chamber and buried underground by Zordon and a group of young warriors.
+Zordon sends the Rangers to the construction site to return the egg to its chamber, before it is opened.
+However, Lord Zedd, Rita Repulsa, Goldar and Mordant arrive at the construction site first, and crack open the egg, releasing Ivan Ooze.
+The Rangers confront Ivan, who unleashes Oozemen on them.
+While the Rangers defeat the Oozemen, the distraction allows Ivan to escape and he lays siege to the Command Center, incapacitating Zordon, and robbing the Rangers of their powers.
+They return to the now-destroyed Command Center, where they find Zordon, being outside his time warp, aging and dying, with his only consolation being that the Rangers themselves are unharmed.

-Zordon's assistant Alpha 5 sends the Rangers to the distant planet Phaedos to obtain the Great Power and save Zordon.
-On the Moon, Ivan usurps Rita and Zedd, shrinking and trapping them in a snow globe, and forces Goldar and Mordant to be his servants, then sends his Tengu warriors to Phaedos and begins building an army.
+Zordon's assistant Alpha 5, suggests using what little power in the Command Center remains, to send the Rangers on a dangerous quest, to the distant planet Phaedos, to seek and obtain the Great Power and save Zordon, which the Rangers accept.
+On the Moon, Rita rebukes Ivan, for allowing the Rangers to escape, but Ivan usurps Rita and Zedd, shrinking and trapping them in a snow globe, and forces Goldar and Mordant to be his servants.
+He then sends his Tengu warriors to Phaedos and begins building an army.
 He uses children to bring his ooze to their parents, and it hypnotizes them into becoming his workforce to dig up his Ecto-Morphicons, twin war machines built during his reign.
-When Fred Kelman, a friend of the Rangers, discovers his father missing, he finds him working at the construction site and discovers Ivan's plans.
+After finding his father working at the construction site, Fred Kelman, a friend of the Rangers, figures out Ivan's plans.